 The Freeport Conservation Trust has done a great job of linking conserved lands to make for substantial walks in quiet places.
-In this network, which is more than nine miles in total, the Brimstone Trail connects with the Kelsey Brook trail, Antoinette Jackman trail, Calderwood Preserve trails, and Chase Reserve trails.
+In this network, which is about ten miles in all, the Brimstone Trail connects with the Kelsey Brook trail, Gibby’s Trail, Antoinette Jackman trail, Calderwood Preserve trails, and Chase Reserve trails.
 The land trust asks walkers to stay on marked trails since some of the trails cross private land.

 A few highlights are the Antoinette Jackman trail, which takes you to the upper reaches of the Little River, the Kelsey Brook trail, along the pretty stream, and the Mitchell Ledge Trail (no dogs allowed), with views over farm fields.
 Note that the trails on the western side do not allow dogs.
 While most of the trails are easy, there are some ups and downs along Kelsey Brook and Mitchell Ledge trails.